Join our mailing list.

 Sync your calendar

 Use tools like Cronofy to connect your Trello or Asana tasks with Google Calendar or Outlook.
-When you add or update a due date, it appears on your calendar automatically.
+When you add or update a due date, it automatically appears in your calendar.
 This keeps your deadlines visible—no more surprises.

 Automate small stuff